 The Story We Live In

 At ubc, we follow the liturgical calendar in our Sunday gatherings.
 If you have no idea what that is, don’t worry about it—most of us didn’t until we got here.
 A helpful way to think about the way we live within this calendar is by thinking of it as a Story that replays every year.
 We trace the arc of a narrative that begins in longing and ends in joy.
 As we live through this story, we are invited to think about it from at least two vantage points: 1) as the people in the Story in the biblical narrative; and 2) as people here in the future.
 Or, put differently, as people who don’t know what happens next in the Story and as people who are wondering what bearing the Story has on our lives now.
 Carrying these identities is helpful because it encourages us to encounter the story of God and the People of God with fresh eyes .
-The following are the different parts of the Story, some of which are single events and some of which are seasons.
+The following are brief overviews of the different parts of the Story, some of which are single events and some of which are seasons.

 Our story begins by looking around, seeing how dark the world is, and noting how very badly it needs a Light.
 We enter into the story of the People of God knowing that God has drawn near in the past, and look ahead for God to draw near to us in the future.
-This part of the Story invites us to learn to wait in the midst of uncertainty both by inviting us to enter a reality where Jesus has not come, and by reminding us about the waiting we do now for the return of Christ.
+This part of the Story invites us to learn to wait in the midst of uncertainty both by inviting us to enter a reality where Jesus has not yet come, and by reminding us about the waiting we do now for the return of Christ.

 On Christmas, we celebrate the Word becoming flesh and dwelling among us; the lighting of a candle in a dark room.